0x80/shreditor/documentation/Shreditor User Manual.md

 Shreditor User Manual
 =================
-Revision: 1
+*Revision: 2, November 13 2013<br/>*
 Author: Thijs Koerselman

 ###!!
 Disclaimer
 Please back up your data first.
 This is beta software.
-I will not feel responsible for corrupting or loosing your patches.
+I will not feel responsible for corrupting or loosing your precious data.

-Getting Started
+1. Getting Started
 ------------------
 These are the steps to get you up and running quickly.